pri-k/docs-mysql/index.html.md

 - Only the InnoDB storage engine is supported; it is the default storage engine for new tables.
 Attempted use of other storage engines (including MyISAM) may result in data loss.
 - All databases are managed by shared, multi-tenant server processes.
 Although data is securely isolated between tenants using unique credentials, application performance may be impacted by noisy neighbors.
+- Round-trip latency between database nodes must be less than five seconds; if the latency is higher than this nodes will become partitioned and the cluster could become unusable.
 - [MariaDB Galera Cluster - Known Limitations](https://mariadb.com/kb/en/mariadb/mariadb-galera-cluster-known-limitations/).

 ## <a id="known-issues"></a>Known Issues ##